 View Instructors, Syllabi and Other Details

 This course is a study of the primary neurological communication disorders in children and adults.
-Areas covered include characteristics, assessment, etiology, and treatment of communication disorders of the central and peripheral nervous systems.
+Areas covered include characteristics, assessment, etiology, and treatment of communication, cognitive, and swallowing disorders of the central and peripheral nervous systems.

 View Instructors, Syllabi and Other Details